Elocution

 Elocution is the study of formal speaking in pronunciation, grammar, style, and tone as well as the idea and practice of effective speech and its forms.
 It stems from the idea that while communication is symbolic, sounds are final and compelling.

-It came into popularity in England in the eighteenth and nineteenth centuries and in America during the nineteenth century.
-It benefitted both men and women in different ways but overall the concept was there to teach both how to become better, more persuasive speakers, standardize errors in spoken and written English, as well as the beginnings of the formulation of argument were discussed here.
+Elocution emerged in England in the 18th and 19th centuries and in the United States during the 19th century.
+It benefited men and women in different ways; the overall concept was to teach both how to become better, more persuasive speakers and standardize errors in spoken and written English.
+The beginnings of the formulation of argument were also discussed.